BOOKS | DIGITAL | MEDIA

 Originally from Trinidad and Tobago, Justin Haynes is a novelist and short story writer.
 He has been awarded various fiction residencies and fellowships including the Tin House summer workshop and the Nicholas Jenkins Barnett fiction fellowship from Emory University.
 His writing has been publishing in a variety of literary magazines and journals, including Caribbean Quarterly, the Hawai’i Review, and Pree.
 Justin currently lives and works in Atlanta.

-Matt Hogan was born and raised in Philadelphia and completed his undergraduate degree at Penn State University.
-He completed medical school at Temple University and then slogged through internal medicine residency at Emory University before finding the time to pursue his other interests including eating, sleeping, and writing.
+Matt Hogan was born and raised in Philadelphia.
 He is a board-certified internist and is currently the Director of Hospital Medicine at Emory Decatur Hospital and Emory Long Term Acute Care Hospital.
 At an early age, Matt fell in love with both science and comedy, and he employed those passions to pursue his career and influence his writing.
 Matt currently lives in Decatur, Georgia with his wife and two children.

 Christine Iverson's first two non-fiction picture books will be published by MIT Kids Press (2023) and Holiday House (2024).
 She graduated from the U.S. Military Academy with a BS in History, and earned a Doctorate in Physical Therapy from Baylor University.
 A former Army physical therapist, Christine Iverson served three tours of duty in Iraq.